Profound at a glance

 - Pick a category with momentum.
 G2 saw AEO early and gave it a shelf.
 Profound didn't need to persuade the world AEO was a thing — G2 had done that work.

 - Go deep on one platform first, with the right reviews.
-322 G2 reviews represent a sustained investment before the Grid Report cut, not an accident of organic growth.
+Their G2 reviews represent a sustained investment before the Grid Report cut.
 The content of those reviews matters as much as the count — Semrush had the data authority and the product reach, but its Winter position suggests the AEO-specific review volume wasn't there yet.

 - Cover the other directories enough to show up in AI answers, without diluting focus.
 Correct categories across six other review platforms is sufficient.
 Reviews can follow.